On the regularity problem for parabolic operators and the role of half-time derivative: Proof of Theorem

-It follows that the argument for the first term on the right-hand side of \eqref{split1H} will be identical to the one given for $D^{1/2}$.
-Same is true for the second term.
-Finally as $H_t$ is bounded on $L^p$ when $p>1$ we get that $\|D^{1/2}_tH_t(f)\|_{L^p}\lesssim\|D^{1/2}_t(f)\|_{L^p}$ and hence the last term belongs to $L^p$ as needed.
-It follows that
+It follows that the argument for the first and second terms on the right-hand side of \eqref{split1H} will be identical to the one given for $D_t^{1/2}$ and for the last term we again use the calculation given above without any change.
+Hence